aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 ### 2.2 Run the Player and See the Assembled Timed-Metadata-Feedback & Playback-QoS Events

-In Chrome, type *http://localhost:8080/* in the web address bar, the sample player will play a test channel with multiple-choice questions:
+In Chrome, type *http://localhost:8080/* in the web address bar, the sample player will play a test channel with multiple-choice questions (see below).
+If your selected answer is correct, the answer window will turn green, otherwise it will be red.

 ![Screenshot of playing the test channel](./README_images/section2dot2_1.png)

-...
+When a viewer answers a multiple-choice question, a timed-metadata-feedback event will be assembled and sent to the backend.
+To see the console output for these events,

+- Open the Chrome Developer Tool (in Chrome, select "View", "Developer", "Developer Tool");

+- Select "Console";

+- Type "sendQuizAnswer" in "Filter";

+- See the timed-metadata-feedback events including the question and the selected answer (see below).

 ![Screenshot of playing the test channel](./README_images/section2dot2_2.png)

-...
+Every minute, the sample player also assembles a playback QoS event and send to the the backend.
+To see the console output for these events, similar as above and

+- Type "sendQoSEvent" in "Filter";

+- See the playback QoS events which is a summary of the past minute's playback state (see below).

 ![Screenshot of playing the test channel](./README_images/section2dot2_3.png)

+### 2.3 Customize Your IVS Video and Dashboard Backend

+In *.js/config.js*, replace the default values with the playback URL of your IVS live (or VOD) video and the Gateway API end points of your backend:

+- ```"PlaybackURL":```

+- ```"SendQoSEventURL":```

+- ```"SendQuizAnswerURL":```

 ## 3. Deep Dive Into the Design and the Source Code

 ### 3.1 Playback QoS Events

-...

 #### 3.1.1 Submission Frequency and Metrics Covered